710 What Does Community Mean in 2017?

 The Learning Guild

-David Kelly is the executive director of The Learning Guild.
+David Kelly is the CEO of The Learning Guild.
 David has been a learning and performance consultant and training director for over 20 years.
 He is a leading voice exploring how technology can be used to enhance training, education, learning, and organizational performance.
 David is an active member of the learning community, and can frequently be found speaking at industry events.
 He has previously contributed to organizations including ATD, eLearn Magazine, LINGOs, and more.
 He can be found online at his website, davidkelly.me, or on Twitter @LnDDave.

 Author and Founder